Island of Lost Souls (1932 film): Pre-production

 Director Norman Taurog, who won the Academy Award for Best Director for Skippy (1931), was initially going to direct Island of Lost Souls.
-On September 20, 11 days before production on the film was set to begin, Variety announced Paramount was "having trouble injecting comedy into Island of Lost Souls" and had Taurog replaced by Erle C. Kenton.
+On September 20, 11 days before production on the film was set to begin, Variety wrote that Paramount was "having trouble injecting comedy into Island of Lost Souls" and had Taurog replaced by Erle C. Kenton.
 Kenton's cinematographer was Karl Struss, who won the Academy Award for Best Cinematography for F. W. Murnau's Sunrise: A Song of Two Humans (1927).
-Struss spoke positively about his relationship with Kenton, whom he said had "a greater command of the English language than anyone I ever worked with".
+Struss spoke positively about his relationship with Kenton, who he said had "a greater command of the English language than anyone I ever worked with".

 Filming

 Filming of Island of Lost Souls was set up to start on October 1, 1932, with a 28-day production schedule.
 Some actors, such as Tetsu Komai as M'ling the "Dog Man" who—as the September-30 shooting script stated, the role was as of yet uncast—were last-minute additions to the cast.
 Laughton, Arlen, Hyams, and Hohl went to Catalina Island for one week of location work.
 Some footage was filmed on SS Catalina which, according to Struss, had encountered real fog as called for in the script.
-During a scene, one of the extras who was dressed as a beast man reportedly got too close to the bars of a tiger's cage, leading to the tiger nearly tearing his arm from its socket.
+During a scene, one of the extras who was dressed as a beast-man reportedly got too close to the bars of a tiger's cage, leading to the tiger nearly tearing his arm from its socket.
 The fate of the man is unknown but Laughton's wife Elsa Lanchester confirmed this story, recalling the incident shocked Laughton and others on the set.

 Waldemar Young continued working on the script after filming began, and Emjou Basshe worked on the screenplay from September 19 throughout filming.
 After production was complete, The Pittsburgh Press published excerpts of the diary Burke kept during production.
 After her first day of filming, Burke wrote: "I wish I could go to sleep.
-I feel lonesome."
+I feel lonesome".
 Her second entry noted she was excited to film and that Kenton had asked her to slow her movements because she moved too quickly on set.
 A later entry said Kenton was very patient with Burke on set but that she was "so tired, I hardly could walk".
-It was announced Burke was go on a promotional tour for Island of Lost Souls after production, to which she responded to in her diary: "I'm going to be scared to death—trip over carpets, fall into the footlights or the bass drum or something.
-But, of course, it's an honor, and I'm going to do my best."
+It was announced Burke was going on a promotional tour for Island of Lost Souls after production, to which she responded to in her diary: "I'm going to be scared to death—trip over carpets, fall into the footlights or the bass drum or something.
+But, of course, it's an honor, and I'm going to do my best".
 On set, Burke's boyfriend from Chicago, Glen Rardin, began following her to work each day.
 The continuous visits led to a fist fight between Rardin and director Kenton.